Lashkar’s Bengal recruitment module: NIA nets Karnataka man

 The police said that she was trying to honey trap Indian soldiers in lieu of information about the Indian Army.
 The investigation conducted by the police managed to establish her direct connection with the Lashkar-e-Tayiba.
 She was using the dark web to interact with the soldiers.

-She is a first year student of masters' degree and she was arrested on March 17 from her house at the Malayapur village, which is on the Bangladesh border.
+She is a first-year student of masters' degree and she was arrested on March 17 from her house at the Malayapur village, which is on the Bangladesh border.
 The police found that she was in the process of befriending Indian soldiers.
 She was trying to honey trap them.
 However, she had not succeeded.